hsinyenwu/ORFeome/A. ReadMe.md

+Here are the R code for analyzing the Ribo-seq, RiboTaper and dual-luciferase assay results.
 A. Ribo-seq analysis for Arabidopsis 7-day old seedlings
 B1.
 Identification of minimum uORFs with CiPS
 B2: Identification of other uORFs with CiPS